HaxeFlixel/flixel-docs/documentation/04_tutorials/10-part-ix-ui-and-combat.html.md

 <p>And that should do it!
 Test out your game and make sure that it works!</p>
 <p><img src="/images/tutorial/0020.png" /></p>
-<p>You can see the <a href="https://github.com/SeiferTim/HaxeFlixel-Tutorial/tree/Part-IX">source here</a> to make sure you're on the same page.
-Next, we'll cover winning and losing and setting up all our different FlxStates.</p>
+<p>Next, we'll cover winning and losing and setting up all our different FlxStates.</p>